Zehelein/pg-transactional-outbox/lib/README.md

 ## Database setup for the consumer

 Corresponding to the outbox table, the consumer service must have the inbox table.
-You can also decide to put it in a separate database schema.
+You can also decide to put it in a separate database schema (recommended).

 You can follow again the steps below or use the `examples/rabbitmq/consumer/setup/init-db.ts` script as an example to generate